Moon4K-Dev/Moon4K-Legacy/README.md

 # Moon4K

-* Funny 4k rhythm game
+* Funny 4k rhythm game made by basically three people

+* Oh yeah the chart editor is kinda bad as of rn but it'll get better! (trust me)

 * Make sure to check out the [docs!](https://github.com/Celestial-Studioz/Moon4K/tree/main/docs) to learn how to do custom stuff!